 Keto Tortillas

-Tortillas are the cornerstone to family favorite recipes like Enchiladas and Tacos, but with all the carbohydrates in flour and corn tortillas, they just don’t fit into a keto diet.
-This recipe is my favorite for low carb tortillas since it’s high in fiber, low in carbs, and has only three ingredients.
+Tortillas are the cornerstone of family favorites like Enchiladas and Tacos, but flour and corn versions are loaded with carbs.
+This is my favorite low-carb tortilla recipe because it’s high in fiber and uses only three ingredients.
 There are only 0.6 g carbs per tortilla!!

-This keto tortilla recipe doesn’t use coconut flour, psyllium husk, egg, gluten containing flours or cheese.
-Instead, a soft, pliable is created using 3 main ingredients – almond flour, lupin flour and xanthan gum!
+This recipe skips coconut flour, psyllium husk, eggs, gluten, and cheese.
+Instead, you get a soft, pliable tortilla from just 3 ingredients: almond flour, lupin flour, and xanthan gum!

-The key to making these tortillas look and taste like a corn tortilla is the lupin flour.
-Lupin flour has a texture and flavor just like cornmeal but is high in fiber and low in carbs– perfect for a keto diet!
+The secret to that corn tortilla taste?
+Lupin flour.
+It has the texture and flavor of cornmeal but is high in fiber and low in carbs.

 You can easily make a big batch of these tortillas and freeze them to have on hand anytime you need a taco shell or wrap.